bougueil/erlang-redi/README.md

 ## Erlang REDI

-An erlang ETS (local) cache with TTL and without Redis.
+An erlang ETS cache with TTL.

 The typical usage is:
 ```